 To chill or not to chill

-On the other hand, if you want to make the dough in advance, these cookies are definitely chill-friendly.
-I actually left the dough in the fridge for two and a half days while I was testing it and they came out so delicious.
-The time in the fridge really let the flavors and color develop.
+Chill – On the other hand, if you want to make the dough in advance, these cookies are definitely chill-friendly.
+I actually left the dough in the fridge for two days while I was testing it and they came out so delicious.
+The time in the fridge lets the flavors and color develop.
 However, you definitely don’t have to chill the dough for more than a day!
-Overnight or even just an hour would work too.
-All-in-all, it really just depends on how much time you have and if you’re trying to make cookies ahead of time or right away!
+Overnight or even just a couple of hours would work too.

 TL;DR: These cookies are very forgiving.
-The dough can chill for a couple of days or be scoooped and baked straight away.
+The dough can chill for a couple of days or be scooped and baked straight away.

 Two overhead images; on the left a woman's hands are grabbing a white cup of coffee and a cookie on a white and black plate placed on a speckled gray table next to another cup of coffee, Chemex, tray of coffee cookies, and dark green linen.
 On the right, rows of cookies with one cookie that has a bite taken out of it.